MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## What keyboard shortcuts are available in the PC authoring app?

-For a list of keyboard shortcuts, see the [Authoring Guide](pc-authoring.md).
+For a list of keyboard shortcuts, see [Keyboard shortcuts for the PC app](keyboard-shortcuts-pc-app.md).

 ## How can I improve visual clarity of holograms in the [!include[pn-hololens](../includes/pn-hololens.md)] app?